chezyio/SC3010/README.md

 -   Limit the ability of attackers to control format strings
     -   Hard-coding format strings (use `printf("%s\n", user_input)` instead of `printf(user_input)`)
     -   Do not use `%n`
-    -   Compiler suppirt to match `printf` arguments with format strings
+    -   Compiler support to match `printf` arguments with format strings

 ### Integer Overflow Vulnerabilities